Parkwood, New South Wales

-Parkwood is a suburb of Yass Valley Council in New South Wales, Australia.
+Parkwood is a proposed future suburb of Yass Valley Council in New South Wales, Australia.

-The suburb is part of the West Belconnen / Parkwood cross-border development near the Australian Capital Territory and New South Wales border.
+The site is part of the West Belconnen / Parkwood cross-border development near the Australian Capital Territory and New South Wales border.

 History

 Parkwood is situated in the Ngunnawal traditional Aboriginal country.
 The origin of the name Parkwood is from the name given to a property by an early settler by the name of Thomas Southwell in 1854 near the confluence of Ginninderra Creek and Murrumbidgee River.
 In 1910, the Seat of Government (Administration) legislation enacted all property within the ACT being designated as Crown land, and ACT properties then became leasehold rather than freehold.
 The section of land in NSW north of the border (now known as Parkwood) remains freehold.

 Parkwood was approved, rezoned and designated as a suburb by Yass Valley Council in 2020.
 The Parkwood Planning Proposal was approved by the NSW Government in 2020.
 The NSW Government, ACT Government and Yass Valley Council had signed a memorandum of understanding (MoU) that ensured the new residential areas would be supported by services and infrastructure on a cross-border agreement basis.
 Local environmental planning provisions for land in Parkwood, including zoning of lands, were made in 2020.